imns/yui3-validation/README.md

         debug: false #optional
     }).render();

-Add one of these classes to your html for fields.
+Add one of these classes to your html form fields.
 * required
 * email
 * url